-APIs are an essential attribute for SaaS applications, expanding their internal and external abilities for a wider audience.
+APIs are an essential attribute for SaaS applications, expanding their internal and external abilities for a wider audience, enabling SaaS integration.
 However, the design of these data pathways can be a difficult task.

 Creating several APIs, each of which is focused on a particular area of your application, allows for better data management and future updates.

 An email marketing platform API, for example, may have the functionality to:

 - store contacts